gerardnico/dokuwiki-plugin-webcode/README.md

   * Bug: the babel term was replaced by Javascript also in the code.
 It should be only on the code definition.
   * Bug: trElement was declared two times in two different scope causing problem
   * Added the possibility to cache a code block
+  * Webcode has been restructured (with the use of addPattern) and can now wrap headers (level, section).
+It can then be used for a howto page.

 ### 2019-05-14